Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 ### the builder phases

-The builder has these phases:
+The generic builder has a number of phases.
+The major phases are:

     First the environment is set up
     Unpack phase: we unpack the sources in the current directory (remember, Nix changes dir to a temporary directory first)